GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/document-title/index.md

 ---
 layout: post
-title: Ensure that each HTML document contains a title
+title: Ensure that each HTML document contains a `<title>`
 description: |
   Learn about document-title audit.
 web_lighthouse:
   - document-title
+date: 2019-09-16
+tags:
+  - post
 ---

 Every page should have a title element that briefly explains what the page is about.